THE GIST

 CreditSight View Comment

 Kasikornbank is the 2nd largest bank in Thailand.
 We are cautious about its one third loan book exposure to SMEs given the macro backdrop; credit costs spiked in 4Q22 mainly from the SME book and high yield small ticket lending, and the restructured loan book remains sizable compared to peers.
 The bank however has switched to focus on safer segments, which is weighing on the NIM but helped to stabilize credit costs.
 Credit costs remain fairly elevated but comfortably absorbed thus far.
 Capital is high with CET1 above 17%.
 The NIM though is on a decline from rates coming down.
-We also see a significant impact to the Thai economy and banks from potential US tariffs, and think it should trade slightly behind the top Indian and Philippine banks.
-We therefore move KBANK to U/P.
+We see a significant impact to the Thai economy and banks from potential US tariffs, with a bad tariffs outcome potentially leading to higher credit costs again.
+We have an Underperform rec.

 Recommendation Changed: April 22, 2025